dr563105/blog/_pages/about.md

 At the moment I'm learning about *tracking data* and participating in the [NFL Health & Safety](https://www.kaggle.com/c/nfl-health-and-safety-helmet-assignment/overview) kaggle competition.

 Due to Covid, I had to return to India.
-I'm actively looking for job opportunities in Western/Northern Europe.
+I am seeking full time employment starting immediately as a data scientist, data analyst, or machine learning engineer preferably in Europe.
 I'm open to relocation and if the situation necessitates I'm happy to work remotely.

-I'd like to hear from you.
-I can happily give you my resume upon request.
+If you have interest in seeing my resume please contact me.

 Und ich kann gerne auf Deutsch mit dir reden.
 Bitte schreib mir!